aappddeevv/loader/README.md

 ##Mapping Testing
 The typical development  model is to leave your project open in your editor, edit your mappings, then run the load from the sbt command line for unit tests.
-Once, the mappings are complete, bundle up "your" project and deploy it.
-Since the library is not deployed to maven, just download it, add your IDE's configuration using
+Once the mappings are complete, bundle up "your" project and deploy it.
+Since this library is not deployed to maven, download it, then create your IDE's configuration using
 ```sh
 sbt eclipse with-source=true
 ```
-then develop and test your mappings, then deploy them via a zip file.
+Develop and test your mappings.
+Then deploy the entire application via a zip file.

 Check out the `dsltest.scala` test file for examples of how to specify your mappings.